pombredanne/elsim-5/README.md

 The best performing methods are BZ2 and LZMA.
 SNAPPY which was used as the default compression method in the old papers seems to be not very good.
 Moreover, it looks like the compression level for BZ2 and ZLIB does not really matter.
+One reason might be that BZ2 and ZLIB are block-sorting algorithms, where the level just defines the windows size.
+For example in BZ2, the level gives the window size in 100k blocks, hence the results just show that we never had any inputs larger than 100k length.
 For LZMA the compression level makes some difference but for levels larger than 4, the compression is very slow compared to the other methods.
 The data would suggest that the best method (in terms of idempotecy) would actually be BZ2 at compression level 2.
 SNAPPY is maybe four times faster but has less accuracy.